klyons8/teaching_resources/README.md

 # teaching_resources
-Material created for teaching stats & research methods
+Material created for teaching stats & research methods PSYCH 2840 - Data simulations for understanding the importance of large sample sizes and the logic of NHST; Logic of bivariate correlation

-R tutorials for PSYCH 9041 - Introduction to Statistics Using R Data simulations for PSYCH 2840 - Research Methods in Psychology
+PSYCH 9040 - Lab 1: Intro to R, Lab 2: data visualization